What to Know About Titanium Dental Implants?

 What Are Titanium Dental Implants?

-Titanium implants are implants made of titanium, and they are directly implanted in the jawbone.
+Titanium dental implants are a popular and effective way to replace missing teeth.
+They are surgically inserted into the jawbone and fuse with the bone over time, creating a strong and stable foundation for a replacement tooth or bridge.
 Unlike subperiosteal implants, titanium implants are endosteal anchors that support the bone structure and, of course, the crown attached to it.
-Numerous companies and brands manufacture titanium implants.
-You can find Nobel Biocare, Hiossen, Zimmer, or Strauman titanium implants on the market.
+Numerous companies and brands manufacture titanium implants such as Nobel Biocare, Hiossen, Zimmer, or Strauman. .

 Why Is Titanium Used For Dental Implants?